SGDInstitute/apollo/content/collections/pages/sgdinstitute/alumnx-program.md

             text: 'OPE Monthly Giving program'
           -
             type: text
             text: ' and becoming a sustaining donor.
-Those who are able to give are challenged to give $30 for 30.
-A $30 monthly recurring donation will help position the Institute and MBLGTACC to continue providing transformative experiences for queer and trans students for at least 30 years to come.'
+Your monthly recurring donation will help position the Institute and MBLGTACC to continue providing transformative experiences for queer and trans students for decades to come.'
       -
         type: set
         attrs: